Frequently Asked Questions and Forms

 At times, it may be appropriate to substitute one Montclair State University course for another course/requirement.
 This type of substitution/waiver is also completed through the submission of a credit adjustment form and must be signed by the student, the department chairperson or designee, and the college/school dean or designee.

 It is the student's responsibility to complete the curriculum prescribed in the University catalog in effect, or as modified, when s/he matriculates.
-Students who will be completing their curriculum requirements for degrees, teacher certification, or post baccalaureate certificates must file an Application for Final Audit in the Office of the Registrar.
+Students who will be completing their curriculum requirements for degrees, teacher certification, or post baccalaureate certificates must file an Application for Graduation-Final Audit in the Office of the Registrar.
 In order to be evaluated for completion of requirements, students must adhere to the following deadlines in filing an application:

 June 1 for the following January graduation